QuartermindGames/ape/release/readme.txt

 	have mixed results until Yin's editor is finished.

-	I don't currently have plans to make the source code for the engine available, however I do plan on supporting Lua for scripting - when that arrives you will be able to do lots more!
+	I don't currently have plans to make the source code for the engine available, however I do plan on supporting a custom scripting language.

 Instructions
 -----------------------------------------------------------------